tony-nlc/2420-Assignment-2/README-Tony-Laptop.md

 > sudo chmod u+x ./new_user # Add execute permission for user
 > ```

-Run the new_user script to set up your system.
+Run the main script to set up your system.

 ```bash
 # Run the setup script for new user